Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 Marketing your nonprofit crowdfunding campaign is crucial to its success.
 The only way the crowd would fund the campaign is if they knew about it, saw their friends talk about it, and were nudged to consider donating.

-We’re sharing a few time-tested ways in which you could market your nonprofit crowdfunding initiative.
+We’re sharing a few real time-tested ways in which you could market your nonprofit crowdfunding initiative.

-The simplest way to get the word out about your fundraiser is through mass texting.
+The simplest way to spread the word out about your fundraiser is through mass texting.
 The more people that your crowdfunding campaign reaches, the better.
-Mass texting is the best way to ensure that your message reaches thousands of people in a matter of seconds.
+Mass texting is the best way to ensure your message reaches thousands of people in seconds.

-91% of text messages are read within the first five seconds of being delivered.
-With a great open rate such as that, mass texting is a great way to promote your nonprofit crowdfunding campaign.
+91% of text messages are read within the first five seconds of delivery.
+With an extraordinary open rate such as that, mass texting is a great way to promote your nonprofit crowdfunding campaign.

 2. Peer-to-peer texting

 Involve your volunteers in the fundraising process by asking them to help you with peer-to-peer texting.
 What is P2P texting, you ask?
-Simply put, volunteers can send thousands of personalized messages with ease and have personal conversations with each person who replies.
+Put, volunteers can send thousands of personalized messages with ease and have personal conversations with each person who replies.

 A personalized approach to crowdfunding can be a great strategy to get people onboard.
 People can ask questions, know more about your campaign, and feel personally connected with the cause by interacting with your volunteers.

-Through peer-to-peer texting, you can send images, event invites, receive RSVPs to your crowdfunding event, and much more.
+You can send images and fundraising event invites through this texting, receive RSVPs to your crowdfunding event, and much more.

 3. Call high-value existing donors